BlessingUchenna891/powerbi-airline-ops-revenue-dashboard/README.md

 **TECHNICAL SOLUTIONS AND DASHBOARD PAGES**
 The solution is structured across multiple linked pages to provide a seamless analytical workflow:

+**Executive Overview dashboards (2 pages)** designed to work together, presenting a logical flow of information for a senior leader.
+They effectively separate the Performance Status (Page 1) from the Revenue and Failure Breakdown (Page 2).

 **Operations Performance (Executive View):** Focuses on high-impact KPIs (e.g., 15% On-Time Rate, 25.38 AVG Delay mins) and uses a stacked bar chart to instantly diagnose Operational issues as the dominant cause of delays.

 **Revenue Performance (Page 3):** Links operational metrics to financial results.
 Key features include tracking Total Revenue, AVG Revenue, and Fuel Used.
 The page features a critical visual showing AVG Delay (mins) by Route, highlighting high-delay routes that threaten revenue streams (e.g., Abuja-Lagos).